Hong Kyung-pyo: Debut and early acclaim

-Upon returning to South Korea, Hong officially began his career as a cinematographer in 1998 with Im Sang-soo's film, Girls' Night Out.
-For this project, he employed a unique silver retention process to achieve a distinctive metallic aesthetic.
-In 1999, his work continued with Kim Si-eon's film Fly Low, where he created images on 16mm film.
-This garnered immediate attention for his distinctive use of light and color, experimentalism, and creativity.
-Both films were the only Korean entries selected for the 'New Currents' section, the main competition category of the Busan International Film Festival.
+Upon returning to South Korea, Hong began his career as a cinematographer in 1998 with Im Sang-soo's film, Girls' Night Out.
+For this project, he utilized a silver retention process to achieve a metallic aesthetic.
+In 1999, he used 16mm film for Kim Si-eon's film Fly Low.
+He garnered immediate attention for his distinctive use of light and color, experimentalism, and creativity.
+Both films were selected for the 'New Currents' main competition section at the Busan International Film Festival.

-That same year, his work on Min Byung-chun's Phantom: The Submarine was groundbreaking.
-For this production, Hong pioneered Korea's "Dry For Wet" technique, allowing realistic underwater scenes without actual water, akin to methods used in Hollywood films like Crimson Tide.
-To depict a 25-minute submarine combat sequence, Hong filled a 400-square-meter set with dense smog for 36 days.
-This process required approximately 200 one-liter containers of smog, costing over 5 million won, and necessitated the use of gas masks, despite the oil-based smog being considered harmless.
-Continuous adjustments to smog concentration, filters, and lighting were made to achieve a convincing underwater visual.
-Hong described the experience as "practically 'living with smog'," noting the effort involved in sealing the large set throughout winter to maintain constant smoke.
-In the early days of filming, the crew was concerned as the initial results resembled "toys" floating in a "blurry fog" rather than the deep sea.
+That same year, Hong worked as cinematographer in Min Byung-chun's Phantom: The Submarine.
+He utilized a "dry-for-wet" technique to achieve underwater visuals without actual water, similar to methods used in Hollywood films such as Crimson Tide.
+For a 25-minute submarine combat sequence, Hong maintained dense smog on a 400-square-meter set for 36 days, using approximately 200 liters of oil-based smog.
+To simulate an underwater environment, he continuously adjusted smog concentration, filters, and lighting while sealing the set throughout the winter.
+Although considered safe, the conditions required the crew to wear gas masks.
+Initially, crew members expressed concern that the footage resembled toys in a blurry fog rather than a deep-sea environment.

-By the end of 1999, Cine21 recognized Hong as Cinematographer of the Year his significant contributions to advancing the technical quality of Korean cinema, notably through his pioneering "dry-for-wet" technique.
-He successfully conveyed the film's somber atmosphere and characters, emphasizing a "cartoon vibe" through artificial lighting and vibrant colors.
-Hong was recognized for his exceptional ability to interpret screenplays and translate them into compelling visuals.
+By the end of 1999, Cine21 recognized Hong as Cinematographer of the Year for his technical contributions to Korean cinema, noting his use of the "dry-for-wet" technique.
+His work on the film incorporated artificial lighting and vibrant colors to convey the somber atmosphere and a stylized visual tone.